 DEFENSIVE BACKS: Starters — CB Jimmy Smith, CB Marlon Humphrey, SS Tony Jefferson, FS Eric Weddle.
 Backups — CB Brandon Carr, CB Tavon Young, CB Maurice Canady, CB Anthony Averett, CB Bennett Jackson, CB Jaylen Hill, CB Stanley Jean-Baptiste, CB Darious Williams, SS Anthony Levine, SS DeShon Elliott, FS Chuck Clark, FS Kai Nacua, FS Jackson Porter.

 This unit led the NFL with 22 interceptions and should be even better this season with every starter returning.
 The Ravens are deep at cornerback and Humphrey already showed he can be a key playmaker last season as a rookie.
 Young is healthy after suffering a season-ending knee injury in training camp last year.
 Weddle and Jefferson are one of top tandems at safety in the league.

-SPECIAL TEAMS: Starters – K Justin Tucker, P Sam Koch, LS Morgan Cox.
-PR Chris Moore KS Chris Moore
+SPECIAL TEAMS: K Justin Tucker, P Sam Koch, LS Morgan Cox, PR Chris Moore, KOR Chris Moore.

 Tucker is one of the most accurate kickers in NFL history and he is signed through the 2019 season.
 Koch has also established himself as one of the top punters, averaging 44.8 yards per kick.
 Cox meshes perfectly with this group.
 Ravens special teams coordinator Jerry Rosburg continuously produces one of the top units in the NFL.